15 June - Today in History - Important historical events happened on this day in India and World History

 1952 | The Diary of a Young Girl was published. |

-1954 | UEFA (Union of European Football Associations) is formed in Basel, Switzerland.
-The Union of European Football Association it is the administrative body for association football in Europe, although several members have territory which is all or partially in Africa or Asia. |
+1954 | The UEFA (Union of European Football Association) has been formed in Basel, Switzerland.
+The Union of the European Football Association has an administrative body for association football in Europe, although many members have regions that are all or partially in Africa or Asia. |

 1954 | The Football Association of Europe (European Football Association) was formed in the city of Basel, Switzerland. |